 What to Look for in RCA Tooling

-If you decide that Jira isn't enough (or want to evaluate alternatives), here's what matters in dedicated RCA tooling:
+If you decide that Jira isn't enough (or want to evaluate alternatives), here's what matters in dedicated RCA tooling.
+For a deeper technical breakdown with data model comparisons, see our Jira vs. dedicated RCA tools technical comparison.

 Structured Investigation Workflow